rosiekrasnoff/CEE4530/Lab6-Adsorption/group1_postlab6.md

 Figure 3.
 Graph is simply Figure 2 with the range restricted in the x-axis for an easier comparison with the no activated carbon graph.
 It shows the dimensionless value of $ \frac {concentration}{stock \space concentration}$ as a function of the dimensionless value of $ \frac {time}{HRT}$ for the systems with activated carbon, the amount of AC is indicated in the legend, along with the flow rate.

 2. We found the time when the effluent concentration was 50% of the influent concentration and then plotted those time values as a function of the activated carbon used (Figure 4).
 Because the various experiments were not all conducted at the small flow rate, this representation of the data is not all that meaningful because there are other factors at play that are not illustrated.
 In a second graph, we restricted the data to that which had been collected when using a flow rate of around 0.5 mL/s (Figure 5).
 This graph has a much clearer trend: as the mass of activated carbon used increases, the time until the effluent concentration was 50% of the influent concentration also increases.
-Because of a lack of data at high levels of activated carbon, it is too difficult to ascertain the nature of that relationship, it could be linear, it also looks at if it has the potential to be exponential.
+Because of a lack of data at high levels of activated carbon, it is too difficult to ascertain the nature of that relationship; it could be linear, it also looks at if it has the potential to be exponential.

 ![time to 50%, all](https://github.com/rosiekrasnoff/CEE4530/blob/master/Lab6-Adsorption/All_Flow_Rates.png?raw=true)